wp-plugins/events-manager-extended/readme.txt

 * Feature: new shortcode available: display_single_event
 * Feature: show month or day in events_list if wanted (new parameter for shortcode events_list: showperiod=daily|monthly)
 * Feature: events can belong to multiple categories now
+* Feature: the attribute 'scope' for the shortcode 'events_list' can now contain a date range, eg. [events_list scope=2010-00-00--2010-12-31 limit=200]